 The table is adorned with embroidered runners, golden utensils, and porcelain plates that proudly resemble the female vulva, and each guest has a unique design that symbolizes them.

 The table has 39 place settings that each honor an important woman, either historically or mythically.
 Each table setting is personalized and the guests include female artists, activists, academics, and even goddesses.
-On the floor, beneath the table, is 999 other female names, inscribed with gold on a white tile.
+On the floor, beneath the table, are 999 other female names, inscribed with gold on a white tile.
 In this installation, viewers are invited to walk around the table, inspecting the names of the guests to be honored.

 The artists chose names of women who had been under-represented in history and through the audience viewing the work, the artwork became the event of the dinner party itself.